The Xometry app works best with JavaScript enabled!

 PPAP is a part of APQP and the broader IATF 16949 standard.
 There is no specific PPAP audit and accreditation process.
 Instead, PPAP is a framework of procedures used by manufacturers to show their customers that they can produce products consistently based on their standards.
 For manufacturers, the PPAP audit and accreditation process starts with showing that they can satisfy the 18 elements of PPAP when designing a new product.

-What Are the Benefits of a PPAP Certification?
+Benefits of a PPAP Certification

 The PPAP process offers numerous benefits for automotive manufacturers, from improved part quality and faster time to market, to better customer relations.
 Some of the benefits are listed and described below: